LSDdev/SoundActor/README.md

 "fi.uniarts.soundactor": "https://github.com/LSDdev/SoundActor.git"
 ````

-You also need to setup the FMOD Unity integration with Unity's assemblt definitoins in order this to work.
-After you have installed FMOD's Unity packe, go to your assets and locate the FMOD plugin and locate the Runtime folder under src.
+You also need to setup the FMOD Unity integration, which you can get from www.fmod.com (requires free account) or from [Asset Store](https://assetstore.unity.com/packages/tools/audio/fmod-for-unity-161631).

+Once you have imported the integration into your project you need to create Unity's assembly definitions for FMOD in order to use this package.
+Go to your assets and locate the FMOD plugin and locate the Runtime folder under src.
 Create asmdef with a name of **FMODUnity** under Runtime and add Timeline as dependancy.
+That's all.

 ![Example](https://media.giphy.com/media/43bsre4ylQirSsXUmf/giphy.gif)